-Accordingly, we have reviewed the carrying value of our goodwill and other indefinite-lived intangibles assets for impairment during the quarter.
+As a result of the impacts of COVID-19 on our business, we reviewed the carrying value of our goodwill and other indefinite-lived intangibles assets for impairment during the quarter ended June 30, 2020.
+For our Europe, Middle East and Africa ("EMEA") reporting unit, the percentage by which the estimated fair value exceeded the carrying value was approximately 24% and the amount of goodwill allocated to our reporting unit was \$464 million at the date of our review.
 When determining fair value, we utilize various assumptions, including the fair market trading price of our common stock and management's projections of future cash flows.
 A change in these underlying assumptions will cause a change in the results of the tests and, as such could cause the fair value to be less than the respective carrying amount.
-In such an event, we would be required to record a charge, which would impact earnings.
 Our goodwill and other indefinite-lived intangible assets are allocated among our reporting units.